 - HRA is also collaborating with Ohio University, renowned for algal research.
 The project involves converting wastewater, which would normally be a pollutant, into fertilizer for algal farming.

 - Research on the algal biomass system aims to reduce CO2 emitted during business activities.
 This mechanism not only reduces CO2 but also reduces environmental loads such as waste oil and wastewater.
 It also enables the creation of new energy sources.
 In other words, this truly represents Honda’s “Triple Zero” initiative.

 - HRA set up an algal farm in May 2018.
 Since the farm is still in a pilot phase, the annual amount of captured CO2 is 1t so far.

 - Honda commenced lease sales of the electric motorized scooter “PCX ELECTRIC” in November 2018 in response to climate change and energy diversification

-- As emissions from “use of products” account for approximately 80% of CO2 emissions from Honda’s entire product life cycle, Honda sets unique product guidelines at an advanced level for reducing their Carbon emission from due to their products.
+- As emissions from “use of products” account for approximately 80% of CO2 emissions from Honda’s entire product life cycle, Honda sets unique product guidelines at an advanced level for reducing their Carbon emission due to their products.
 These guidelines are formulated under their Honda Environmental Performance Standard (HEPS) formulated in 2011.

-- From 2018, Honda is taking part in CDP’s supply chain program (an international initiative by institutional investors requesting companies for disclosure of information on climate change policies) and requesting disclosure of risks and opportunities related to Greenhouse Gas (GHG) emissions and the environment from suppliers in addition to information on matters relating to Honda’s operational domains.
+- Since 2018, Honda is taking part in CDP’s supply chain program (an international initiative by institutional investors requesting companies for disclosure of information on climate change policies) and requesting disclosure of risks and opportunities related to Greenhouse Gas (GHG) emissions and the environment from suppliers in addition to information on matters relating to Honda’s operational domains.

 - The Saitama Factory’s Yorii assembly plant achieved a 30% reduction in per unit energy use